webspecs/example-spec/README.md

   but frankly, if you haven't already, you're going to like it for much more than just editing specs.
 * `LICENSE`: This is an example LICENSE for a specification (yes, that too is important).
+* `res`: Anything under this directory is resources that are used during the development of this example but will be stored elsewhere in a shared location later.